Gigi Hadid poses in bright colored Missoni FW18 collection

 3. Mainstream: These consumers follow along with major styles and products once they’ve reached peak popularity and engage more passively in fashion.

 These three panels are based on tens of thousands of public accounts which are either hand-picked or AI-built by us from Instagram.
-Each panel contains approximately 50K Instagram accounts from all over Europe, Brazil, Japan, and the US, as well as 400K Weibo accounts from China.
+Each panel contains approximately 50K Instagram accounts from the geographies we cover, as well as 400K Weibo accounts from China.
 These panels are also regularly updated so as not to incorporate data from inactive or irrelevant accounts.

 Applying our image recognition technology to social media images

 Once we’ve defined and refined our consumer panels, we then move onto analyzing the images themselves in order to pull out trends, styles, and products.
-Heuritech does this by using our in-house computer vision (or image recognition) technology, which was created by our two co-founders with PhDs in Artificial Intelligence.
+Heuritech does this by using our in-house computer vision (or image recognition) technology, which was created by our two co-founders with PhDs in Artificial Intelligence, Tony Pinville and Charles Ollion.
 And to ensure consistent precision, our data experts constantly improve and innovate upon this technology.

 Instagram image from Botter Paris' page

-We apply this technology to an image, upon which it analyzes every element from color, to shape, to texture.
-Over 3000 details can be drawn from any given image with our computer vision technology, and the data can be cross-referenced with consumer segments, geography, and seasonality.
+We apply this technology to an image, upon which it analyzes every element from color, to shape, to fabric and print.
+Over 2000 details can be drawn from any given image with our computer vision technology, and the data can be cross-referenced with consumer segments, geography, and seasonality.

 For instance, our experts recently defined Long Bags from our edgy consumer panel for the Winter 2022 season in Europe.
 This early-stage trend was able to be detected by the expert eyes of our fashion team, and then further supported by historic and real-time data thanks to our AI technology.